 - Film nights on campus: catch a movie with your new friends, without having to leave your College!

-- Karaoke in Oxford: head to a venue in Oxford and sing along to the latest hits!
+- Karaoke night: grab your friends and sing along to the latest hits!

-- Themed parties at local hotels and country houses: head to a local venue and enjoy dinner and dancing with your friends from around the world; past venues include Ardington House in Oxfordshire and The Randolph Hotel in the city of Oxford.
+- Themed parties at local hotels and country houses: head to a local venue and enjoy dinner and dancing with your friends from around the world.
 Every party has a theme: Hollywood, Venetian Masquerade and the Olympics are examples of past themes.

 - Graduation: a formal graduation ceremony will be held on the last night of your course.
-This is followed by your Graduation dinner and party — a glamorous conclusion to your stay in Oxford!
+This is followed by your Graduation dinner and party — a glamorous conclusion to your stay with Oxford Royale Academy!

 Our summer courses offer our students the complete study abroad experience.
 The grid below describes everything that is included with an ORA course: